DD2480-group8-VT24/apps-android-commons/report.md

 cases should not change a they should still succeed after the change this is the only requirement and that the new test uses assertThat.

+the team should use the following [link](https://hamcrest.org/JavaHamcrest/tutorial) to use get more familiar with assertThat

 ## Onboarding experience

 Did you choose a new project or continue on the previous one?